 Below you’ll find a selection of packaging types.
 The materials used in each section are described according to your needs and requirements:

-Paper quality is just as important as your design and your print work.
+In paper stock, paper quality is just as important as your design and your print work.
 Choosing the right paper for good design can be challenging.
 In addition to affecting the price of your print, your choice of paper stock also influences the message you convey.
 Paper material mainly falls into three types.

 - Art Paper